Discover more from DarthCoin’s Bitcoin Guides

 bottom are two button options to insert / upload the channel.backup file, previously saved from your old Blixt/LND node.
 It can be from a local file (you upload it into your device previously) or can be from a Google drive / iCloud remote location.
 Blixt have this option to save your channels backup directly into a Google / iCloud drive.
 See more details in Blixt Features Page.

 Nevertheless to mention, if you previously didn’t have any open LN channels, there’s no need to upload any channels.backup file.
 Simply insert the 24 words seed and hit restore button.

 Don’t forget to activate Tor, from the top 3 dots menu, as we explained in the Option A section.
-That is the case when you had only Tor peers and could not be contacted over clearnet (domain/IP).
+That is the case when you ONLY had Tor peers and could not be contacted over clearnet (domain/IP).
+Otherwise is not necessary.

 So once you fill those options, and hit the restore button, Blixt will start first to sync the blocks through Neutrino as we explained in the First Contact chapter.
 So be patient and watch the restore process in the main screen, by clicking on the sync icon.

 As you can see in this example, it shows that the bitcoin blocks are 100% synced (A) and the recovering process is in course (B).
 That means the LN channels you had previously, it will be closed and the funds restored into your Blixt onchain wallet.

 This process takes time!
 So please, be patient and try to keep your Blixt active and online.
 The initial sync could take up to 6-8 min and the closing channels could take up to 10-15 min.
 So you better have the device charged well.